vbacollective/riff/docs/API_REFERENCE.md

 - Buffer handle is valid.
 - Engine is initialized.
-- Voice pool is not full.
+- Voice capacity is available or can grow.
+If not, check memory pressure, `RiffMaxVoices`, `RiffActiveVoiceCount`, and any optional burst caps.
 - `RiffLastError`.

 ```vb